shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The merchant shrugged.
 “He got teleported to the minotaur’s dungeon.
 He’ll be safe there until the minotaur comes to collect him.”

 In the dungeon, Astalir sat in a cage.
-He looked around the dark room with his nightvision.
+He looked around the dark room with his night vision.
 There was a chest on the other side of the room.
 He couldn’t reach it with his hooves because of the cage.
 The cage was made of iron and couldn’t be effected by Astalir’s reality warping abilities.
 At least not yet.
 He examined the lock.
 It was an ordinary lock that he could very easily pick.

 Footsteps.